310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-that's right, chiaki~
+that’s right, chiaki~

-if you get too involved with the aquarium's [fish], then they, like the [children], will die by the [stress]. we should only be watching from afar.
+if you get too involved with the aquarium’s [fish], then they, like the [children], will die by the [stress]. we should only be watching from afar.
 {% endbubble %}

 {% bubble Kanata smile3 %}